 \textit{2.~Fractal basin boundaries.---} At $\alpha=0$, as described in \cite{zhang2021basins}, each basin of the $q$-twisted states resembles an {\it octopus}, with a central {\it head} and extended {\it tentacles}, yet most part of the basin volume is contained in the tentacles.
 Being a gradient system, the dynamics is fully determined by its energy function and convergence to an attractor is rather fast and straightforward \cite{groisman2025size}.
 When a common phase shift $\alpha>0$ is introduced, however, the convergence slows down and in the limit $\alpha\to \frac{\pi}{2}$, the dynamics is volume-preserving.
-These observations raise two interrelated questions: how do these basins deform as $\alpha$ varies, and how are such deformations reflected in the transient dynamics?
+These observations raise two interrelated questions: how does the basin structure evolve as $\alpha$ varies, and how is this evolution reflected in the transient dynamics?

 For simplification, we consider a two-dimensional subspace as follows: we choose a base point in the phase space $\boldsymbol{\theta}_b \in [0, 2\pi)^N$, and consider a perturbation $\boldsymbol{\epsilon} = (\epsilon_1, \epsilon_2, 0, ..., 0)\in [-\pi, \pi)^N$, where $(\epsilon_1, \epsilon_2) \in [-\pi, \pi)^2$.
 This particular subspace with a fixed base point is chosen because, due to nearest-neighbor coupling, perturbations along these two coordinates give the strongest dynamical effects among all possible oscillator pairs.
 The basin structure thus can be projected onto the $(\epsilon_1, \epsilon_2)$-slice.
 This perturbation should be considered small for large $N$.
-However, even in this 2-dimensional subspace, it shows extremely complex basin structure as $\alpha$ increases.
-Fig.~\ref{fig:basins-delpi} shows the basins of the $q$-twisted states on the same slice centered at a random phase-space point: at $\alpha=0$, the basins appear fragmented \cite{zhang2021basins}, and in this particular slice, only the basins of the $q=0$ and $q=1$ twisted states are observable.
+However, even in this two-dimensional subspace, the basin structure becomes remarkably complex as $\alpha$ increases.
+Figure \ref{fig:basins-delpi} shows the basins of the $q$-twisted states on the same slice centered at a random phase-space point: at $\alpha=0$, the basins appear fragmented \cite{zhang2021basins}, and in this particular slice, only the basins of the $q=0$ and $q=1$ twisted states are observable.
 As $\alpha$ increases, additional basins emerge; for $\alpha > 0.4\pi$, all twisted states with $|q|\leq 3$ are observable, at the same time basin boundaries become increasingly fractal.
-We note that the system becomes numerically delicate as the basins develop fractality, and resolving finer details requires higher numerical precision in the integration scheme \cite{note1}.
+We note that the system becomes numerically delicate as the basins develop fractality, and resolving finer details requires higher numerical accuracy in the integration scheme \cite{note1}.